 Before I reached the end of the first book, I embarked on a 2nd journey to London.
 By this time, I was already thinking about my 2nd book and needed to choose a location; somewhere near London, ideally a small town, close to some rural countryside and villages.
 As I continued my journey from London, through Kent, I discovered the towns of Swanley and Orpington.
 This trip also helped me to write the final chapter of my first book and when I read it back several weeks later, it occurred to me that I had followed the exact route taken by the book’s main character Eleanor, in readiness for Book 2.

-After a final edit and a few extra tweaks (based on feedback from my readers), I published ‘Beginnings’ on Amazon Kindle in February 2012 and over the next year received some wonderful reviews.
+After some very positive feedback though, I published ‘Beginnings’ on Amazon Kindle in February 2012 and over the next year received some wonderful reviews.
 My debut novel now has over 60 ratings on Amazon.

-Book 2 – ‘Visions’ was finally published in 2013 after much editing, rewriting and tweaking and after a short break from writing, I started Book 3 – ‘Pleasures‘ in October.
-I began this 3rd book with a strong synopsis – but after hitting a brick wall in the summer of 2014 I took time to edit the 1st 25 chapters, before finishing it.
-It was just before I wrote the closing scenes, I visited the Old Bailey in London and had the pleasure of exploring the area around St. Paul’s including Paternoster Square, the London Stock Exchange and Holborn, all important locations in this story.
+Book 2 ‘Visions’ was published in 2013 after much editing, rewriting and tweaking and after a short break from writing, I started Book 3 ‘Pleasures‘ in October.
+I began this 3rd book with a strong synopsis but after hitting a brick wall in the summer of 2014 I took time to edit the 1st 25 chapters, before finishing it.
+Just before I wrote the closing scenes, I visited the Old Bailey in London and had the pleasure of exploring the area around St. Paul’s including Paternoster Square, the London Stock Exchange and Holborn, all important locations in this story.

-I have been lucky enough to have friends, fellow authors and a new Beta reader to read and review my work and after some very constructive criticism I finished ‘Pleasures’ in March 2015, described as my most thrilling work yet.
+I have been lucky enough to have friends, fellow authors and Beta readers to read and review my work and after some very constructive criticism I finished ‘Pleasures’ in March 2015, described as my most thrilling work yet.

-My other hobbies include country walks with my husband, friends from our walking group based in Sussex and our dog Barney.
-I also enjoy gardening, cooking, entertaining and reading – I have a love simple pleasures, especially exploring Britain and its lovely towns, coasts and countryside.
+My other hobbies include country walks with my husband, friends from our walking group based in Sussex and our dog Barney (sadly deceased).
+I also enjoy gardening, cooking, entertaining and reading.
+I have a love of simple pleasures, especially exploring Britain and its lovely towns, coasts and countryside.